|Responsible Unit||Environmental Health & Safety|

-It shall be the obligation of faculty, staff, students and all other members of the College community to appropriately identify themselves upon the request of University Police and other authorized persons and to comply with the policy and procedures described herein.
+It shall be the obligation of faculty, staff, students and all other members of the University community to appropriately identify themselves upon the request of University Police and other authorized persons and to comply with the policy and procedures described herein.

-Certain authorized students, faculty, and employees of the College, the Brockport Foundation, the Brockport Auxiliary Services Corporation, and the Research Foundation of SUNY have legitimate reason to be in buildings when they are officially closed.
+Certain authorized students, faculty, and employees of the University, the Brockport Foundation, the Brockport Auxiliary Services Corporation, and the Research Foundation of SUNY have legitimate reason to be in buildings when they are officially closed.
 Proof of such authorization must be presented upon request to a Public Safety Officer.

 There are no definitions for this policy at this time.